-Mrs Agnes Chikonzo is the University of Zimbabwe (UZ) Librarian.
-She holds a Master of Library & Information Science (MLIS,) from the University of Botswana (UB) where she was awarded the Indian High Commissioner’s Prize for the Best Student and Student of Good Conduct in the Faculty of Humanities.
+Dr Agnes Chikonzo is the University of Zimbabwe (UZ) Librarian.
+She holds a PhD degree in Information Science from the University of Pretoria, a Master of Library & Information Science (MLIS,) from the University of Botswana (UB) where she was awarded the Indian High Commissioner’s Prize for the Best Student and Student of Good Conduct in the Faculty of Humanities.
 She also holds a Post Graduate Diploma in Library & Information Science from the same University which she passed with a Distinction and a Bachelor of Arts Degree from the University of Zimbabwe.

 In her time as University Librarian, she has had opportunity to lead the University of Zimbabwe Library team as it continues to explore new avenues for information delivery.
 As a result, the UZ Library has maintained its position as a Leading Library in the country.

 Her research interests pertain particularly to Information Communication Technologies and Libraries.
 She has therefore published articles on Information Communication Technologies in International Journals.
 In addition to this, she has also published articles on other research topics, i.e. Information Needs and Information Seeking Behaviour and HIV and AIDS and has contributed to book chapters.

 She has presented papers at International Conferences such as Association for Health Information and Libraries in Africa (AHILA), Medical Library Association (MLA), Electronic Theses and Dissertations (ETDs) and International Federation of Library Associations and Institutes (IFLA).